 - A conversion funnel builder

-- Ecommerce plugins to populate your product inventory on landing pages and in emails
+- Ecommerce integrations (for example, Shopify) to populate your product inventory on landing pages and in emails

 - The GetResponse base plan includes autoresponders and the option to code your own templates.
 Automated segmentation starts with the ‘Plus’ plan at $45.

 - GetResponse offers a free plan for up to 500 contacts.

 GetResponse is significantly cheaper, which makes it one of the more cost-effective Constant Contact alternatives.